LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Within a method body, parameters with type constraints translate into local variables with type constraints.
 A parameter that is constrained to accept a particular object type becomes a local variable that can hold only that type of object.
-See :ref:`the chapter on Variables <variables>` for more information on type-constrained variables.
+See the :ref:`Variables <variables>` chapter for more information on type-constrained variables.